 There is a wide variety of baby carriers available for you to purchase, but essentially, they fall into two types: front loading, where your baby hangs in front of you, or back loading, where your baby is supported on your back.

 Front loading carriers are usually only designed to hold babies who are up to six months old, so if your baby is older than this then you’ll need to choose a more supportive carrier with Baby sitting in the back.

 Tend to be less expensive, but they are usually only designed for babies less than a year old.
-Hardshell carriers are more expensive, but they last longer and you can carry larger children over greater distances with comfort.
+Framed carriers are more expensive, but they are more versatile and you can carry larger children over greater distances with comfort.

 However, just because a backpack has a kickstand, it does not mean it is safe to set down with your baby on board.
 Check the product safety sheets with caution and always make sure you are settled in a safe location.